What to Consider When Purchasing an RO System

 Before purchasing a reverse osmosis water filtration system, you may have questions that you want answered.
 Here, we address decisions such as air gap versus non-air gap RO faucets, how to connect a reverse osmosis system to a refrigerator, and what size system is the right fit for your home or application.

-So, you've decided to get serious about researching Reverse Osmosis Systems before making a purchase.
+So, you've decided to get serious about researching Reverse Osmosis Systems.
 Perfect.
-Here are seven more things to consider:
+Before making a purchase, here are seven things to consider.

-- What about water hardness?
-Does incoming water have a hardness level above 7 grains per gallon (gpg)?
-Keep in mind that an RO system is not a water softener and if your water is above 7 gpg hardness, water softener pretreatment will help preserve the life of an RO system and membrane, although not required.
+If your household's incoming water has a hardness level above 7 grains per gallon, you may need to install a water softener.
+An RO system is not designed to filter out high levels of calcium and magnesium that cause water to be hard.
+If your water is above 7 gpg hardness, water softener pretreatment will help preserve the life of an RO system and membrane, although not required.

 A Reverse Osmosis system will typically operate under water pressure ranging from 40 to 100 psi and will generate 10 to 75 gallons (45-340 Liters) per day for point-of-use systems.
 Generally, a system's actual production rate is 50% to 75% of the system's GPD rating.